github/training-kit/paths/windows/01d-git-credentials.md

   nav: "windows"
 main-content: |

-  Entering your password in your terminal application of choice can become _really_ frustrating, so why not save your password?
+  Entering your password in your terminal application of choice after every push can become _really_ frustrating, so why not save your password?
 Saving your password is really simple, even if you are on a Windows machine!

   ![gif of the following directions](../images/gifs/windows/configure-credmgr.gif)